MarcOnTheMoon/cubes/README.md

 3. _Pocket cube device:_ I have developed a low-cost device to mechanically solve scrambled Pocket cubes.
 (Finn and I wanted to have a cool hardware demonstrator for his Master thesis.)

 ### Pocket cube device
 The _Pocket cube solver_ shown in the images below is, on purpose, based on low-cost hardware, consisting mainly of an Arduino board, two servo motors, a PWM module, and 3D-printed parts.
-In case you want to rebuild the device, please note the detailed documentation in the folder "docs" describing assembly, calibration, and the software.
-All source files (Arduino, Python) are located in "src/pocket_cube_device", and the 3D print files are available on Thingiverse (https://www.thingiverse.com/thing:5822433).
-Additionally, there is a short video file in "assets/videos".
+In case you want to rebuild the device, please note the detailed [documentation](docs/) in the folder "docs" describing assembly, calibration, and the software.
+All [source files](src/pocket_cube_device) (Arduino, Python) are located in "src/pocket_cube_device", and the [3D print files on Thingiverse](https://www.thingiverse.com/thing:5822433).
+Additionally, there is a short [video file](assets/videos) in "assets/videos".

 <img src="./assets/images/PocketCube.jpg" height="125"> <img src="./assets/images/PocketCube_Rotate.jpg" height="125"> <img src="./assets/images/PocketCube_Turn.jpg" height="125">

 ### Rubik's cube device
 The _Rubik's cube solver_ shown in the image below consists of a control cabinet with motor drivers, microcontroller, and such (left) and the hardware containing the cube, motors, cameras, and such (right).
 The device is operated by a Laptop connected to the control cabinet.
-Additionally, there is a short video file in "assets/videos" which shows a cube being scrambled twice (slowly) and solved (much faster).
-We intend to provide technical information and source codes after a review - please be patient.
+The [project report](docs/) (German) providing technical information is in "docs".
+Additionally, there is a short [video file](assets/videos) in "assets/videos" which shows a cube being scrambled twice (slowly) and solved (much faster).
+We intend to provide more information and source codes after a review - please be patient.

 <img src="./assets/images/CubeSolver.jpg" width="500">

 ### Deep learning
 In scope of his Master thesis, Finn has trained several models to solve scrambles Pocket cubes.
 Furthermore, he has developed a program to scan the colors of Pocket cubes placed in the Pocket cube device and physically unscramble them.
-The Master thesis is available in the folder "docs" (in German language).
+The [Master thesis](docs/) is available in the folder "docs" (in German language).
 Software and models will follow after a review - please be patient.

-## Still to come (open)
+## Upload status (uploaded or still to come)
+- [X] Master thesis on reinforcement learning and Pocket cube solver
+- [X] Pocket cube device (documentation, 3D print files, source codes)
+- [x] Rubik's cube solver (documentation)
-- Reinforcement learning (source code, trained models)
+- [ ] Reinforcement learning (source codes, trained models)
-- Pocket cube application including trained models
+- [ ] Pocket cube application (including trained models)
-- Technical documentation and source codes of Rubik's cube device
+- [ ] Rubik's cube solver (source codes)
-- Refactoring of Rubik's cube device
+- [ ] Refactoring of Rubik's cube device
+- [ ] Better sample videos

 ## Contributors
 My deepest thanks go to following  magnificent students of our  [Department at HAW Hamburg](https://www.haw-hamburg.de/hochschule/technik-und-informatik/departments/informations-und-elektrotechnik/studium/studiengaenge/), who raised my interest for this topic and contributed by their brilliant work done with remarkable passion: